Estadio Nacional disaster: Events

 With Argentina leading 1–0 and six minutes of normal time remaining, a would-be equalising goal by Peru was disallowed by Uruguayan referee Ángel Eduardo Pazos.
-This decision infuriated the home fans and triggered a pitch invasion.
-Peruvian police fired tear gas canisters into the northern grandstand to prevent further fans from invading the field of play.
-This caused panic and an attempt at a mass exodus to avoid the gas.
+This decision angered the home fans and caused a pitch invasion.
+An eyewitness described the fans throwing seat cushions and bottles and other objects.
+Peruvian police shot tear gas canisters into the northern grandstand and fired shots into the air to prevent further fans from invading the field of play.
+This caused panic and an attempt at a mass exodus to avoid the tear gas.

 Rather than standard gates, the stadium had solid corrugated steel shutters at the bottom of tunnels that connected the street level, via several flights of steps, to the seating areas above.
 These shutters were closed as they normally were at every game.
 Panicked spectators moving down the enclosed stairways pressed those in the lead against the closed shutters, but this was not visible to the crowd pushing down the stairwells from behind.
 The shutters finally burst outward as a result of pressure from the crush of bodies inside.
 All of those that died were killed in the stairwells down to the street level, most from internal haemorrhaging or asphyxia.
-No one who stayed inside the stadium died.
+No one who stayed inside of the stadium died.
+A baby was born in the stadium at the height of the panic, but it is not known if the child or mother survived.

 In the street, the crowd caused destruction to private property around the stadium.
+Fans set fire to private houses and businesses.
+Reports indicated some individuals threw paper soaked in petrol into a nearby garage and broke factory and house windows.
+After a three-hour running battle, mounted police set up a cordon to prevent further damage.
+Police repelled a mob headed for the home of Commander Jorge de Asumbuja who they accused of ordering the firing of tear gas into the stands.
+Police repelled another mob headed toward the home of President Fernando Belaunde Terry to protest against police brutality.
+Crowds gathered outside hospitals and expressed anger toward the police.
+The following day, on 25 May, police disbanded a small demonstration by students outside San Marcos University, accusing the students of giving inflammatory speeches.

 Aftermath

+Response and reactions

+To quell the unrest in Lima, the government ordered the suspension of civil liberties, enforced a state of emergency, and imposed a modified form of martial law.
+A state of national mourning was also ordered.
+The government attributed the riot to Trotskyist agitators.
+Pope Paul VI called on fans to subdue their celebrations out of respect for the victims of the disaster.

+As of 2025, the Peruvian government has not conducted an in-depth investigation into the disaster.